WAdama/nas_hb_status/README.md

 Bash script for PRTG by Paessler to monitoring status of backup with Synology's Hyper Backup

-The sensor will show the status of the backups, integrity, time passed since the last backup, size and changed size of data.
+The sensor will show the status of the backups, integrity, time passed since the last backup & integrity check, size and changed size of data.
 The data is collected from */var/log/synolog/synobackup.log* & */var/log/messages*.

 Sensor has to be created in PRTG on your Synology device.